The Essentials Handbook Medicity

 Personal Protective Equipment (PPE)

-Each floor has a complete set of PPEs (Gloves, Goggles, Face Mask, Apron, Gumboots, etc) to be used in such situations, and replaced later.
+Each floor has many complete sets of PPEs (gloves, goggles, face mask, apron, gumboots, etc) to be used in such situations, and replaced later.

 Fire Safety Equipments